ashishaggarwal92/kafka-in-depth/src/main/learning/4_TopicAndConsoleProducerConsumer/1_Topic_creation.md

         partition count is 1
         replication factor is 1
     second line will tell partition level properties Partition Id will start from 0.
-Id only one partition then Id will be 0, 2 partition -> Ids - 0 and 1 as we have just created 1 partition we have single line
+If we have only one partition then Id will be 0, 2 partition -> Ids - 0 and 1 as we have just created 1 partition we have single line
-        Leader: When we create partition for any topic and fro the given list of broker in cluster, one will be elected as leader of teh partition and all read/write will happen from the leader
+        Leader: When we create partition for any topic, from the given list of broker in cluster, one will be elected as leader of the partition and all read/write will happen from the leader
-        Replicas: this partition will be peplicated on which broker.
+        Replicas: this partition will be replicated on which broker.
 Replicas 1 -> is broker id 1
         InSyncReplica: How many replicas of this partition is in sync